Yi Long

-Yi Long (一龙 (yī lóng)), birth name Liu Xingjun (刘星君 (Liú Xīngjūn)), is a Chinese martial artist, kickboxer and Wushu and other martial arts practitioner who competes in the Super Welterweight, Welterweight and Super Middleweight divisions.
+Yi Long Ma (马一龙 (yī lóng ma)), birth name Liu Xingjun (刘星君 (Liú Xīngjūn)), is a Chinese martial artist, kickboxer and Wushu and other martial arts practitioner who competes in the Super Welterweight, Welterweight and Super Middleweight divisions.

 Born in Dezhou, Shandong, Yi is self-trained in Shaolin Kung Fu.

 He was the 2007 Guangdong Foshan International Wing Chun champion.

 In the summer of 2009, he began to fight in Wu Lin Feng.

 Yi Long previously had called himself the "number 1 Shaolin Kung Fu Monk" despite the Shaolin temple claiming the fighter is unaffiliated with them in 2010.